-Vincent Degert, representing the European External Action Service answered questions from the Open Dialog Foundation concerning, amongst others, the Ukrainian film director Oleg Sentsov, persecuted by Russia.
+Vincent Degert, representing the European External Action Service answered questions from the Open Dialogue Foundation concerning, amongst others, the Ukrainian film director Oleg Sentsov, persecuted by Russia.
 The reply was provided on behalf of the President of the European Commission Jose Manuel Barosso.

 As Degert emphasises, the European Union is familiar with the matter of Sentsov and also the other Crimean activists accused of terrorism by FSB: A. Kolchenko, G. Afansyev and A. Chirniy.